quotidian-ennui/gh-my/README.md

        is not a github repo and should be explicitly set if it is.
   -j : output each row as a JSON object.
+  -o : the PRs belonging to the associated organisation
+       e.g. gh my prs -o my-company
+  --all-orgs: ALL organisations that you belong to.
+This is potentially a time-consuming
+              and foolish move, so you have been warned.

 'deployments' needs more filters
   -o : the organisation (e.g. -o my-company)